mhausenblas/arm.aws-cloud.dev/docs/index.md

 !!! note
-    If you are new to Arm, consider perusing the official [docs](https://developer.arm.com/docs) where you can download a range of hardward and software-related background information.
+    If you are new to Arm, consider perusing the official [docs](https://developer.arm.com/docs) where you can download a range of hardware and software-related background information.

 ## Instances